 As the weather starts to warm up, the flowers start to bloom - and one of the Netherlands' top attractions opens its doors for the season.
 Keukenhof, the Netherlands' world-famous bulb flower park, is carpeted with multi-colored rows of bulb flowers that visitors flock to in droves.

 April is a eventful month in Amsterdam, but one whose lovely weather and seasonal events make airfare and accommodation fees rise sharply.
-The tulips are now in bloom at Keukenhof, while Queen's Day (April 30) turns Amsterdam into a city-wide street party in honor of the birthday of Her Majesty Queen Beatrix.
+The tulips are now in bloom at Keukenhof, while King's Day (Koningsdag) turns Amsterdam into a city-wide street party in honor of His Majesty King Willem-Alexander's birthday on April 27.

 As the summer festival season draws near, ever more events - from concerts to comedy - take place both indoors and outdoors, on public parks and squares in May.